Consensys/ethsigner/docs/Using-EthSigner/Getting-Started.md

 Create a text file containing the password for the V3 Keystore key file to be created (for example, `passwordFile`).

+!!! attention "The password text file must not contain end-of-line character"
+    Some POSIX compliant editors automatically add an end-of-line in text files but this must not be the case in this file or EthSigner will consider this end-of-line as part of your password.

+    Use the following command to safely make sure that the password file is correct :
+    ```bash
+    echo -n "Type your password:";read -s password;echo -ne $password > passwordFile;
+    ```
+    Enter the password when prompted.

 Use the [web3.js library](https://github.com/ethereum/web3.js/) to create a key file where:

 * `<AccountPrivateKey>` is the private key of the account with which EthSigner will sign transactions.